kyutai-labs/moshi/moshi_mlx/README.md

 It uses [Mimi][moshi], a state-of-the-art streaming neural audio codec.
 Mimi operates at 12.5 Hz, and compress audio down to 1.1 kbps, in a fully streaming manner (latency of 80ms, the frame size), yet performs better than existing, non-streaming, codec.

 This is the MLX implementation for Moshi.
+For Mimi, this uses our Rust based implementation through the Python binding provided in `rustymimi`, available in the [rust/](https://github.com/kyutai-labs/moshi/tree/main/rust) folder of our main repository.

 ## Requirements